ElectricImp-CSE/SalesForceCellularAssetTracker/README.md

 Settings are all stored as constants.
 Modify to customize the application.
 To save power put the device to sleep between reporting intervals (Note: The impC001 takes ~40s to connect.)

+Possible optimizations:

+- Update code to support BLE temperature sensor
+- Add temperature and humidity thresholds that send alerts when crossed
-TODO: add listeners from salesforce (bayeux client) for updating settings (ie temp thresholds, reporting intervals etc)
+- Add listeners from Salesforce (Bayeux client) for updating settings (ie temp thresholds, reporting intervals etc)
+- Update code to let device disconnect and sleep to conserve power

 # License